IshadP/Vault/content/IRER Questions.md

 (b) Explain the basic concept of how a fuel cell works and its main components.
 (b) Define fuel cell.
 State its working principle and types of it.
-Explain Fuel Cell in detail
+Explain Fuel Cell in detail.
+What is the principle working of a fuel cell.
+Enlist fuel cell used to convert chemical into electrical enegry and explain any one of them

 OR